Xiangyu-Hu/SPHinXsys/docs/_posts/2024-09-20-tensile-instability-p3.md

 <p align="center"><img src="{{site.baseurl}}/assets/img/two-ring-hard.jpg" alt="Colliding-ring-hard" height="350"/>
 <center>Fig. 8.
 Evolution of particle configuration when the collision velocity is high.</center> </p>

-Furthermore, with the colliding velocity is increased, it can be seen from Fig. 8, not only zigzag patterns, but also numerical fractures appear for results obtained by SPH-OAS.
+Furthermore, with the colliding velocity increased, it can be seen from Fig. 8, not only zigzag patterns, but also numerical fractures appear for results obtained by SPH-OAS.